PBA Qualifier Rules

 RULES & PLAYING CONDITIONS

-- A match, with each player having four bowls (two each in the pairs), will consist of two
+- A match, with each player having four bowls (three each in the pairs), will consist of two

 sets, each set played over 7 ends or 9 ends depending on country.
 The winner of each set will be the player (pair) with the most shots at the completion of the 7th or 9th end depending on

 country.
 A set will be decided, with advice from the marker as may be required, if at any point it becomes impossible for one player (pair) to draw or win the set given the number of

 ends remaining.
 The winner of the match being the best of two sets.

 - If the shot scores are tied after the last end of a set, the set will be drawn (scored

 1/2-1/2).
 If the match is tied at two drawn sets or one set each, a best of three ends match tie breaker will be played to determine the winner.
 This will be the winner of each end and NOT the total